collocations.org

 a crisis lying outside the scope of traditional diplomacy

-preventive | shuttle
+preventive

 a round of shuttle diplomacy between Washington and Brussels

-Anglo-French, European, Russian, etc.
+American, Anglo-French, European, Russian, US, etc.

-VERB + DIPLOMACY
+VERB + diplomacy

 use

-prefering to use diplomacy rather than force
+We prefer to use diplomacy rather than force to get people to move.

-DIPLOMACY + VERB
+diplomacy + VERB

 We must try and resolve this situation through diplomacy rather than conflict.